Basic crane structures

 Suspended cranes are intended for installation under the roof structure.
 They take up less space and allow optimal use of the height of the rooms.
 Modern suspension cranes usually have a modular structure.

-We invite you to trainings UDT for overhead cranes to ours ERGON Personnel Training Center!
+We would like to invite you to take part in our overhead crane training courses at our ERGON Personnel Training Center!
 We conduct classes in the city of Warsaw and other places in Poland.
-We encourage you to sign up for the crane course - the price, dates and locations are available on our website.
-If you have any questions, please do not hesitate to contact us.
+We encourage you to sign up for a course on cranes. price, dates and locations are available on our website.
+If you have any questions, please contact us.